 Apart from the website’s content, it also has community forums where business people can interact with each other and share their opinions and ideas.

 Futurpreneur is a non-profit organization that offers young entrepreneurs mentoring, support, and financing.
-There are more than 3000 volunteer mentors who give startups advice.
+There are more than 3000 volunteer mentors who give startup advice.

 Apart from coaching and mentoring, Futurpreneur also contains online resources with tools, articles, and interactive business plan writers.

-If you’re a creative and you’re considering starting a new venture or taking your work to the next level, but feel unsure about the steps, this guide will get you going.
+If you’re creative and considering starting a new venture or taking your work to the next level but feel unsure about the steps, this guide will get you going.

-It has details everything you need to know about how to write a business plan.
+It details everything you need to know about how to write a business plan.

-In this Forbes piece, the author points out that the key issue is not whether to write a business plan or not but how to write a business plan.
+In this Forbes piece, the author points out that the key issue is not whether to write a business plan but how to write a business plan.

 There are many ways to do it.
 Some of these ways are efficient, and some of them are not.
 Here’s what you need to do it right.